Jacoth08/CS-320/README.md

 How do I approach designing software?

 My approach to developing software is to first have a very clear understanding of the customer's requirements, both functional and non-functional.
+Documenting these requirements in a requirements document will later be used to help develop models like flowcharts.
+I then start writing psuedocode before I begin to code and start worrying about the syntax of the programming language being used.